Advice, Information and Advocacy

 DASL continues to provide the Carers’ Hub Lambeth Enquiry Line, website and newsletter services - more information here

-Lambeth Resolve’s Enquiry Line and Information Service - 020 7095 5720 - which is managed by Age UK Lambeth provides a comprehensive information and advice service on a wide range of subjects of importance to older and disabled people including benefits, pensions, health and disability, transport and mobility and housing
+Lambeth Resolve’s Enquiry Line and Information Service - 020 7095 5720 - which is managed by Age UK Lambeth provides a comprehensive information and advice service on a wide range of subjects of importance to older and disabled people including benefits, pensions, health and disability, transport and mobility and housing.
+However, from July 2014, as a result of Council funding cuts, the Lambeth Resolve service no longer provides specialist advice casework.
+Disabled and older people who need casework in benefits, debt and housing should contact One Lambeth Advice.

 All DASL’s advisers provide advice to the Advice Quality Standard at the General Help with Casework level.
 Clients can benefit from support from caseworkers or just an in-depth assessment of the options available to them.